top of page

 Outdoor space

-The children enjoy our recently created 'garage' equipped with hard hats, tools etc. to spark their imagination and 'fix' their vehicles!
+The children enjoy our recently created car wash equipped with sponges and cleaning materials to spark their imagination and clean their vehicles.

-Did you know young children should be physically active for 3 hours per day
+It is recommended that young children should be physically active for 3 hours per day.

 bird.png